HewlettPackard/oneview-redfish-toolkit/README.md

 $ oneview-redfish-toolkit
 ```

- At first time, it will create all the needed configuration files under user directory, and will prompt for the OneView IP(s).
+At first time, it will create all the needed configuration files under user directory, and will prompt for the OneView IP(s) to customize 'redfish.conf' file with the entered IP.
+The following files will be created:

+* $HOME/.config/oneview-redfish-toolkit/
+  * redfish.conf
+  * logging.conf
+  * redfish.log
+  * certs/

+The `certs` directory will be created to place all OneView certificates needed that application will retrieve at connect to OneView.

 You can update the configuration files created under the user directory, or if you want to use custom configuration files you can pass them as arguments: